 Management of Urinary Incontinence:

 Management of urinary incontinence with condom urinal or usage of absorbent pads.
-Some men may prefere the use of a suprapubic catheter.
+Some men may prefer the use of a suprapubic catheter.

 Physiotherapy with pelvic floor exercises aims at strengthening the sphincter muscle.
 The pelvic floor exercises may be more efficient with biofeedback.
 After radical prostatectomy, improvement in urinary incontinence may be expected up to one year after surgery.
-Randomized trials showed a significant effect of physiotherapy to achieve early continence, for long-term results physiotherapy has only minor contribution [MacDonald 2007].
+Randomized trials showed a significant effect of physiotherapy to achieve early continence, but its effect is only minor for long-term results [MacDonald 2007].

 Anticholinergic medication is effective in mixed urinary incontinence and urge incontinence.
-Specific medication against stress urinary incontinence uses duloxetine, a serotonin and norepinephrine reuptake inhibitor.
-Duloxetine is not approved for usage in men, it may be offered as "off-label" treatment [Schlenker, 2006].
-A therapeutic trial is only useful for mild stress incontinence, many contraindications must be respected.
+A specific drug therapy against stress urinary incontinence is possible with duloxetine, a serotonin and norepinephrine reuptake inhibitor.
+Duloxetine is not approved for usage in men; it may be offered as an "off-label" treatment [Schlenker, 2006].
+A therapeutic trial is only useful for mild stress incontinence; many contraindications must be respected.

 Surgical Treatment of Male Stress Urinary Incontinence

-Useful long-term results exist only for the artificial sphincter, all other treatment options are less invasive but still have to proof to be reliable in the long term.
+Useful long-term results exist only for the artificial sphincter; all other treatment options are less invasive but still have to prove to be reliable in the long term.

 Bulking agent injections:

-Different materials can be used to support the weakened sphincter in its closing function.
-Injections produce a submucosal cushion and provide a limited efficiancy in mild urinary incontinence.
-Bulking agents like collagen have the disadvantage that it is absorbed and the effect wears off.
-Nonabsorbable materials may loose their effect by dislocation.
-Autologous myoblasts and fibroblasts obtained good results in initial studies [Mitterberger 2008] [Strasser, 2007], but the results could not be reproduced and the studies are challenged academically.
+Different materials can be injected to support the weakened sphincter in its closing function.
+Injections produce a submucosal cushion and provide limited efficiancy in mild urinary incontinence.
+Bulking agents like collagen have the disadvantage that it is absorbed, and the effect wears off.
+Nonabsorbable materials may lose their effect by dislocation.
+Autologous myoblasts and fibroblasts obtained good results in initial studies [Mitterberger 2008] [Strasser, 2007], but the results could not be reproduced, and the studies were challenged academically.

 Non-adjustable male slings: